On the Dualizability of Fusion 2-Categories: Introduction

-If one works over an algebraically closed field of characteristic zero, it follows from \cite{D9} that the separability hypotheses are automatically satisfied.
+If one works over an algebraically closed field of characteristic zero, it follows from \cite{D9} that the separability hypothesis is automatically satisfied.

-Let us call a compact semisimple bimodule 2-category separable if it is separable both as a left module 2-category, and as a right module 2-category.
-For technical reasons, let us also assume that $\mathds{k}$ is a perfect field.
-Then, thanks to \cite{JFS}, we may consider the symmetric monoidal Morita 4-category $\mathbf{CSST2C}$ of compact semisimple tensor 2-categories, separable bimodule 2-categories, and bimodule morphisms.
+Let us now assume that $\mathds{k}$ is a perfect field, this allows us to consider the symmetric monoidal 3-category $\mathbf{CSS2C}$ of compact semisimple 2-categories, linear 2-functors, 2-natural transformations, and modifications, whose monoidal structure is given by the 2-Deligne tensor product \cite{D3}.
+The symmetric monoidal 3-category $\mathbf{CSS2C}$ is equivalent to a sub-3-category of the symmetric monoidal Morita 3-category $\mathbf{TC}^{ss}$ of finite semisimple tensor 1-categories introduced in \cite{DSPS13}.
+Then, thanks to \cite{JFS} and the above theorem, we may consider the symmetric monoidal Morita 4-category $\mathbf{CSST2C}$ of compact semisimple tensor 2-categories, separable bimodule 2-categories, bimodule 2-functors, bimodule 2-natural transformations, and bimodule modifications.
 Its monoidal structure is given by the 2-Deligne tensor product $\boxtimes$ from \cite{D3}.
 Our main objective is to study the dualizability properties of the Morita 4-category $\mathbf{CSST2C}$.
-By analogy with \cite{DSPS13}, it is therefore natural to consider the following notion: A compact semisimple tensor 2-category $\mathfrak{C}$ is \textit{separable} if its underlying 2-category is locally separable (as in definition \ref{def:locallyseparable} below), and $\mathfrak{C}$ is separable as a left $\mathfrak{C}\boxtimes\mathfrak{C}^{mop}$-module 2-category, or, equivalently, its Drinfeld center is a compact semisimple 2-category.
+To this end, recall from \cite{DSPS13} that a finite semisimple tensor 1-category is fully dualizable in $\mathbf{TC}^{ss}$ if and only if it is separable, that is, has finite semisimple Drinfeld center.
+This implies readily that a compact semisimple 2-category is fully dualizable in $\mathbf{CSS2C}$ precisely if it is locally separable, that is, if its $End$-1-categories, which are finite semisimple tensor 1-categories, have finite semisimple Drinfeld centers.
+Then, by analogy with \cite{DSPS13}, it is natural to consider the following notion:\ A compact semisimple tensor 2-category $\mathfrak{C}$ is \textit{separable} if its underlying 2-category is locally separable, and the Drinfeld center of $\mathfrak{C}$ is a compact semisimple 2-category.
 Inspired by the techniques of \cite{DSPS13}, we derive the following result.